SAP/luigi/README.md

 ### E2E tests

-To ensure that existing features still work as expected after your changes, run UI tests from the [Angular example application](/test/e2e-test-application).
-Before running the tests, start the sample application by using the `npm start` command in the application folder.
+To ensure that existing features still work as expected after your changes, you need to run UI tests from the [Angular example application](https://github.com/SAP/luigi/tree/master/test/e2e-test-application).
+Before running the tests, you need to start our two test applications:

+1. Start the [Angular example application](https://github.com/SAP/luigi/tree/master/test/e2e-test-application) by using the `npm start` command in the application folder.
+2. Start the [js test application](https://github.com/SAP/luigi/tree/master/test/e2e-js-test-application) by using the `npm run dev` command in the application folder.

-When the application is ready:
+Once the applications are ready:

-- Run `npm run e2e:open` in the `test/e2e-test-application` folder to start tests in the interactive mode.
+- Run `npm run e2e:open` in the test/e2e-test-application folder to start tests in the interactive mode.
-- Run `npm run e2e:run` in the `test/e2e-test-application` folder to start tests in the headless browser.
+- Run `npm run e2e:run` in the test/e2e-test-application folder to start tests in the headless browser.

 ### Backward compatibility tests